simonmichael/hledger/hledger/hledger.m4.md

 ## Text encoding

-Data files containing non-ascii characters must use UTF-8 encoding, with the exception being `csv` files (see [`encoding`](#encoding) below).
+hledger input files containing non-ascii characters must use UTF-8 encoding, with the exception of CSV (SSV, TSV..) files, which can be read from other encodings (see [`encoding`](#encoding) CSV rule).

-An optional [byte order mark (BOM)](https://www.unicode.org/faq/utf_bom.html#BOM) is allowed, at the beginning of the file (only).
+In UTF-8 input files, an optional [byte order mark (BOM)](https://www.unicode.org/faq/utf_bom.html#BOM) at the beginning of the file is allowed.

-Also, your system should be configured with a locale that can decode UTF-8 text.
+Your system may need to be configured with a locale that understands the input file's encoding.
-On some unix systems, you may need set the `LANG` environment variable, eg.
+Eg on some unix systems, you may need set the `LANG` environment variable.
 You can read more about this in [Unicode characters](#unicode-characters), below.

-On unix systems you can check a file's encoding with the `file` command.
+On some unix systems you can use the `file` command to show a file's text encoding.
+On mac, you'll need the version from homebrew: `brew install file-formula`.

+hledger's text output is always UTF-8 encoded.

 ## Data formats